vygr/ChrysaLisp/STATUS.md

 Real format fixes to overflow conditions and some optimisations to multiply and conversions to fixed and integer.

-Addition of `(static form)` macro to `root.inc`.
+Addition of `(static-q form)` macro to `root.inc`.
 Performs a macro and prebind expansion of the given form and then wraps it in a quote for runtime.

 `(eql)` and `(find)` can now be used on vectors.
 As a result a new `(Fmap [num_buckets])` class is available as standard from `root.inc`.
 This map type